 Prior to that I developed the digital department at WLRN, South Florida’s public radio station, and launched the first podcast there.
 I was part of a WLRN team that won several Edward R. Murrow awards for its reporting on the Central American migrant crisis.

 My audio pieces have aired nationwide on The World and Latino USA, internationally on the BBC World Service, and on local Florida and New England public radio stations.
 My written pieces have run on NPR.org, the Miami Herald and more.

 I’m a co-founder of SMASH Boston, a group for women and non-binary audio producers smashing the patriarchy.
 SMASH hosts skillshares with the PRX Podcast Garage in Allston.

-I teach non-fiction, audio storytelling and narrative structures at GrubStreet in Boston; writing and reporting in Spanish at the CUNY Graduate School of Journalism; and podcasting at Emerson College.
+I teach non-fiction, audio storytelling and narrative structures at GrubStreet in Boston; writing and reporting in Spanish at the CUNY Graduate School of Journalism.
 I’m also a mentor with NPR’s Next Generation Radio program, which trains college students from underrepresented communities across the country.